Slipperp/CHIMPS-calculator/README.md

 # Note

 This app is still under the development.
-Expect new features to be added and bugs to be fixed
+Expect new features to be added and bugs to be fixed!